scikit-hep/scikit-hep.github.io/pages/developers/style.md

 then `disallow_incomplete_defs`.
 You can add these *per file* by adding a `#
 mypy: <option>` at the top of a file.
 You can also pass `--strict` on the command line. `strict = true` is now allowed in config files, too.

+The extra strict options shown above (`warn_unreachable`, `redundant-expr`, and `truthy-bool`) can trigger too often (like on `sys.platform` checks) and have to be ignored occasionally, but can find some signifiant logic errors in your typing.

 [mypy page]: {{ site.baseurl }}{% link pages/developers/mypy.md %}